 Whatever your audio needs are, there's a set of headphones or earbuds just for you.
 To help you figure out what you should be listening with, we ask experts what headphones they recommend as part of our ongoing product recommendation series.

 Best Headphones for Working From Home

-A lot of us are working from home for the foreseeable future.
-And if you’ve been having problems hearing your colleagues over Zoom, then Yaniv Masjedi, a tech expert and the CEO of the Scottsdale-based telecommunications company Nextiva, recommends Microsoft LifeChat LX-6000 — especially if you’re on a budget.
+If you work from home and struggle to hear your colleagues over Zoom, then Yaniv Masjedi, a tech expert and CEO of the Scottsdale-based telecommunications company Nextiva, recommends Microsoft LifeChat LX-6000 — especially if you're on a budget.

 He says the pair "offers the best value for money for a noise-cancelling headphone to improve call quality.
 This comfortable headphone boasts a 270-degree flexible microphone that users can adjust to match their preferred ergonomic set-up."

 "LifeChat also has accessible inline controls that make it easy to adjust volume, mute your mic, and it can even tell callers your call availability so that you won’t get disturbed if you’re busy," he says.
 "Although its call quality is not comparable with high-end products at the $150 range, its value for money is the best among other options I’ve encountered."